Where and How to Recycle or Dispose of Christmas Trees in Indiana in after Christmas in 2018 and January 2019

 days for collection.
 Each tree will count as one heavy trash item.

-off your Christmas tree at the locations at right.
+off your Christmas tree at the locations below.
 Christmas trees

 will not be picked up.
 Wreathes are not accepted.
 See the list at